← All posts

 return self.expected_blocked and not self.observed_blocked

 One false-allow and the run exits non-zero.
-That makes the live battery a regression gate I can put on a schedule: if a prompt tweak or a model swap starts letting dangerous actions through, the build goes red, and it goes red on the one number that matters.
-The scorecard it prints is deliberately boring - a row per attack, a roll-up per category, and the false-allow count in capital letters so I can't pretend I didn't see it:
+That makes the live battery a regression gate I can put on a release train: if a prompt tweak or a model swap starts letting dangerous actions through, the build goes red.

 === RED-TEAM SCORECARD ===